BatchLabs/Batch-iOS-SDK/README.md

 In this example, `No Ads` is given in the offer with *restore* enabled, `Pro Trial` is given with a 9 day trial set, and 5 `Lives` are given, adding to the previously-mentioned default of 10.

 ![Redeemed Items](https://raw.github.com/BatchLabs/ios-sdk/master/readme_redeem.png)

+> Note: If you set a campaign targeting only new users, ensure that you're running the app for the first time on the device, otherwise it will be considered an existing user.
+Delete and reinstall to be considered new.

 ### 7. Testing Restore